 Funding a Medical Negligence Claim

 The vast majority of claims handled by our medical negligence solicitors are done on a No Win No Fee basis.
-Whether you are making an NHS claim for NHS negligence or claiming against a private practitioner, a No Win No Fee claim means you do not incur any financial risks even if your claim is unsuccessful.
+Whether you are making an NHS claim for NHS negligence or claiming against a private practitioner, a No Win No Fee nhs negligence claim means you do not incur any financial risks even if your claim is unsuccessful.

 Contact A Specialist Solicitor Today For A Free Claim Assessment